nhsb00/nhsb00/README.md

 ### Hi there 👋
   Hi, I am Soobin Lim, I am a software engineer and former dental assistant with biology background.
-  I learned about JavaScript, React, Redux, HTML, CSS, Ruby, Ruby on Rails, Mongoose, MongoDB, Node.js, Express.js, SQL, SQLite3, PostgreSQL, Webpack, jQuery, Git, and Heroku.
+  I learned about JavaScript, React, Redux, Next, HTML, CSS, Python, Ruby, Ruby on Rails, Mongoose, MongoDB, Node.js, Express.js, SQL, SQLite3, PostgreSQL, Webpack, jQuery, Git, and Heroku.
   I am still willing to learn and study more as a software developer.

 <!--